 Working with S3 Artifacts

 Before you start, you’ll need to configure an S3 artifact account.
-If you don’t see an S3 option for Expected Artifacts “Match against” in the UI, you’ll need to double-check your Spinnaker is configured with the S3 account.
+If you don’t see an S3 option for Expected Artifacts “Match against” in the UI, you’ll need to double-check your installation is configured with the S3 account.

 Identifying an S3 file as an artifact

 On a pipeline’s Configuration, you’ll want to “Add Artifact”.
 If S3 has been